clarke94/roulette-service/README.md

 The service consists of 2 main parts;

-* Tables - Tables are the roulette tables and is the foundation of any game.
-A bet can only be placed on a table, and a game can only be played on a table.
+* Tables - Tables are the roulette tables and are required to place bets and play.
 * Bets - Bets belong to a table and are an individual bet for the current round.

 ## Prerequisites